About Me

 USD Physics Identity Program

-This program is run by a University of San Diego (USD) Physics Department professor and is a great resource for underrepresented undergraduates seeking guidance from peers that share a similar identity.
+This program is run by a University of San Diego (USD) Physics Department professor and is a great resource for undergraduates seeking career guidance from peers.

 In this program, graduate students from the San Diego area are paired with USD undergraduates.
 I am currently mentoring a student on graduate school applications through this program.